adallan/Cyclistic-Project/README.md

 Ask Phase:

 Business Task: How do annual members and casual riders use Cyclistic's bike-sharing service differently?
-Goal to Solve: How to convert more casual riders into annual members
+Goal to Solve: How to convert more casual riders into annual members.
-Stakeholders for this project: Lily Moreno, director of marketing/my manager The Marketing analytics team, my peers Cyclistic's Executive Team, decides whether or not to approve my recommendations
+Stakeholders for this project: Lily Moreno, director of marketing/my manager The Marketing analytics team, my peers Cyclistic's Executive Team, decides whether or not to approve my recommendations.

 Prepare Phase: